FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Experiments

 \subsection{Inverse Problems of 2D Images}

 \textbf{Arbitrary-Scale Super-Resolution.} INRs inherently act as continuous interpolants, enabling super-resolution beyond fixed scales.
-Accordingly, we evaluate our method under arbitrary-scale scenarios (\textit{e.g.}, $\times$4, $\times$6, $\times$8) on the DIV2K dataset to demonstrate its capability for continuous-scale image reconstruction.
-As shown in Fig.~\ref{fig:sr}, our method, FLAIR, achieves the most fine-grained reconstruction at ×4, as highlighted in the butterfly’s wings (red box).
-Furthermore, as reported in Table~\ref{tab:arbitrary_sr}, our method consistently outperforms others at challenging scales ($\times$6 and $\times$8) across all metrics, particularly in perceptual quality and LPIPS.
+Accordingly, we evaluate our method under arbitrary-scale settings (\textit{e.g.}, $\times$4, $\times$6, $\times$8), with further results in the \textit{Supplementary}.
+As shown in Fig.~\ref{fig:SR}, FLAIR achieves the most fine-grained reconstruction at $\times$4, particularly around the butterfly’s head (red box).

-\textbf{Image Denoising.} Following previous work WIRE~\cite{saragadam2023wire}, we evaluate our method on the image denoising task using both Poisson noise (30.0) and Gaussian noise (2.0).
-Denoising is a particularly challenging problem that requires not only effective noise suppression but also the preservation of fine details.
-To address this challenge, precise frequency selection at the exact locations where noise and image structures interact is essential.
-Our approach is specifically designed to meet this requirement, and as shown in our comparison results provided in the \textit{Supplementary}, it achieves superior performance by selectively recovering details while effectively removing noise.
+\textbf{Image Denoising.} Denoising is a particularly challenging problem that requires not only effective noise suppression but also the preservation of fine details.
+To address this challenge, precise frequency selection in regions where noise and structure interact is essential.
+FLAIR meets this requirement by effectively removing noise while preserving fine textures, as shown in the \textit{Supplementary}.